Part 2: The Resilience of the Brain & Body in the Face of Trauma

 Understanding these physiological impacts can guide interventions aimed at promoting healing, restoring balance, and empowering individuals on their journey to healing.

-The Physiological Effects of Trauma
+The Physiological brain-body Effects of Trauma

 As briefly discussed in Part 1, it’s important to understand how trauma impacts the body and mind to guide interventions aimed at promoting healing and restoring balance in individuals affected by trauma.